Install Extensions

 ~# make && make install

-If the extension to be installed is not in the ext directory of the PHP source code, it needs to be searched and downloaded from https://pecl.php.net
+If the extension to be installed is not available in the ext directory of the PHP source code, then you need to search and download this extension from https://pecl.php.net.

-As an example, installing the libevent extension (assuming that the system has the libevent-dev library installed)
+Taking the libevent extension as an example (assuming the system has installed the libevent-dev library):

-1. Download the libevent extension file archive (download it to any directory on the system)
+1. Download the libevent extension file package (the directory in which the package is downloaded is arbitrary)

 ~# wget https://pecl.php.net/get/libevent-0.1.0.tgz